kytos-ng/documentation/tutorials/napps/create_ping_pong_napps.rst

     $ python3 setup.py develop
   done

-To install remotely, you have to publish it first.
-Follow the instructions in this |Link|_ to publish as well as install your NApp.
+To install remotely, you have to publish them first.
+Follow the instructions in this |Link|_ to publish as well as install your NApps.

 Now that you have published your NApps, You can now see your NApp installed and enabled, by running the command: